unconst/BitTensor/README.md

 $ git clone https://github.com/unconst/BitTensor & cd BitTensor
 $ ./bittensor.sh --upnpc --eosurl http://159.65.102.106:8888
 ```
-**Note**: This script uses upnpc to punch a hole in your router.
+Note: This script uses upnpc to punch a hole in your router.
 Otherwise, you need to login to your router and do it manually.
 ---

 ## Learn More